 In Thailand, almost all young boys become a monk even if it is just for a little while.
-For boys from more rural communities this is a great way to get better education and learn English.
+For boys from more rural communities this is a great way to get a better education and learn English.

 There are monk chats in different locations and times all around town.

-Eat Thai Food at One of the Many Night Markets
+Eat Thai Food At One Of The Many Night Markets

 No matter if you are searching for a souvenir, handicrafts, fashion or yummy food.
 Oh that market food!!

 The Saturday Walking Street seems a bit more local and runs just south outside the Old City on Wua Lai Road.

-Another amazing night market a bit out of the Old City towards the University is called Kad Na Mor, also referred to as the CMU Night Market (as it’s pretty much opposite the Chiang Mai University) which sells mainly everything fashion.
+Another amazing night market a bit out of the Old City towards the University is called Kad Na Mor.
+It’s also referred to as the CMU Night Market, as it’s pretty much opposite the Chiang Mai University and sells mainly everything fashion.

 If you still haven’t had enough check this list of other markets to visit in the day and night-time around town.

-Take a Cooking Course
+Take A Cooking Course

-There is a wonderful variety of cooking courses that teach visitors to cook simple but healthy and tasty Thai meals.
-You can choose from half day to full or multiple day classes, from beginners to master and with some schools being more fancy than others.
+There is a wonderful variety of cooking courses that teach travellers to cook simple but healthy and tasty Thai meals.
+You can choose from half day to full or multiple day classes, from beginners to masters and with some schools being more fancy than others.

 I can highly recommend the classes with Sammy’s Organic Thai Cooking School.
 I had a fantastic experience learning from Sammy in a small class with a lot of humor and set on a beautiful farm and lounging in the hammock with a full stomach in the afternoon.
 Very peaceful.

-Meditate, Relax and Work-Out
+Meditate, Relax And Work-Out